The European Union

 The Commission can take Member States to court and ask for them to be fined if EU legislation is not implemented.
 Almost all enforcement of EU legislation occurs within the Member States.
 This can sometimes lead to complaints about uneven implementation of the rules in different countries.
 Some decisions are enforced directly at EU level, notably competition law such as antitrust cases.
 See Part 3 of this section Ensuring EU laws are respected for more information.

 Who else is consulted?

-When making decisions in a number of policy areas, the Parliament, the Council and the Commission consult the European Economic and Social Committee (of which Luca Jahier was elected President in April 2018).
+When making decisions in a number of policy areas, the Parliament, the Council and the Commission consult the European Economic and Social Committee (of which Luca Jahier is the President).

-The Parliament, the Council and the Commission must consult the European Committee of the Regions (of which Karl-Heinz Lambertz has been the President since 2017) on matters of relevance to the regions.
+The Parliament, the Council and the Commission must consult the European Committee of the Regions (of which Karl-Heinz Lambertz is the President) on matters of relevance to the regions.

 The committees’ opinions are not binding upon the EU institutions.